Trinovantes/Masters/README.md

 ## Compiling Code

 We first need to download, extract, and symlink the appropriate LLVM/Clang source code.
-Go inside `code` directory and run:
+Go inside `src` directory and run:
 ```
 ./setup.py
 ```